 The term ‘common scold’, which used in the 17th century, is still very much present in today’s society.
 However, with time, we’ve learned how to conceal it, or keep it under wraps.
 It’s easy for us to move on with our lives thinking, “We don’t have it half as bad as our grandmothers or even mothers used to.
-People back then were so barbaric in nature.”
+People back then were so conservative in nature.”
 However, the moralistic discomfort of the ‘Modern troublesome woman’ is still very much relevant.

 It might be coming from the news we consume, the cinema we watch, or the literature we read.
 This is even worse when it comes to South-Asian societies that have always been patriarchal in nature and held clear notions about women.
-Although we have been able to achieve a woman President and a woman Prime Minister, doesn’t mean we’re any better than America when it comes to depiction and portrayal of women.
+Although we have been able to achieve a woman President and a woman Prime Minister, it doesn’t mean we’re any better than America when it comes to depiction and portrayal of women.

-From policing of women’s bodies, their clothing or sexual practices, to dismissing them with a ‘slutty’ behaviour, or being called ‘crazy’, being told to smile more, women everywhere have to face the same stigmas everywhere – we realise that although we’re not as barbaric as we used to be, there’s still this mental pressure on women to act a certain way.
+From policing of women’s bodies, their clothing or sexual practices, to dismissing them with a ‘slutty’ behaviour, or being called ‘crazy’, being told to smile more, women everywhere have to face the same stigmas everywhere: we realise that although we’re not as bad as we used to be, there’s still this mental pressure on women to act a certain way.
 Women are still punished for carrying a different set of chromosome in all spheres of life.
 Women are dismissed for being too brashy, ambitious, or even loud.

 However, this does not mean that pop culture hasn’t been able to empower women.
 Be it Britney Spears or Miley Cyrus, both have had allies who have cheered them on.
 Be it Samantha Jones or our dear Fleabag, people have fallen in love with them and stood in solidarity.